Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Identifiability and Counterexamples

 What we learn from these counterexamples is that identifiability crucially rests upon constructing a synchronised space of processes $\mathscr{S}$ (contained within continuous processes on $[0,1]$) and a warp map space of processes $\mathscr{T}$ (contained within strictly monotone homeomorphisms onto $[0,1]$ with identity expectation) such that: \begin{itemize} \item[(I)] Warping causes the latent process to exit the synchronised space, i.e. $X\in\mathscr{S}$ but $\widetilde{X} \notin \mathscr{S}$. \item[(II)] There exists a unique process $X \in \mathscr{S}$ such that $\widetilde{X} = X \circ T^{-1}$ for some random $T \in \mathscr{T}$. \end{itemize} Theorem \ref{thm1} informs us that such a construction is possible by taking $\mathscr{S}$ to essentially be $C^1$ rank 1 non-constant processes, and otherwise not restricting $\mathscr{T}$ except for a $C^1$ assumption.
 The counterexamples demonstrate that allowing higher ranks can have severe effect on identifiability, even if $\mathscr{S}$ is modeled more concretely, or indeed if $\mathscr{T}$ is restricted to be smoother.
-In light of this, we will introduce the terminology of ``identifiable regime" to mean the pair $(\mathscr{S},\mathscr{T})$ implied by the context of Theorem \ref{thm1}.
-Deviations from this regime will be generally termed as an ``unidentifiable regime":
+In light of this, we will introduce the terminology of ``identifiable regime" to mean the pair $(\mathscr{S},\mathscr{T})$ implied by the context of Theorem \ref{thm1}:

-\begin{definition}[Identifiable Regime] We define the identifiable regime to involve latent synchronised processes $X\in\mathscr{S}$, warp maps $T\in\mathscr{T}$, and warped processes $\widetilde{X}(t)=X(T^{-1}(t))$, where: \begin{itemize} \item[(I1)] The synchronised process space is $\mathscr{S}=\{X\in C^1[0,1]: X(t)=\xi \varphi(t)\}$, for $\xi$ a real-valued random variable of finite variance and $\varphi\in C^{1}([0,1])$ is a deterministic function of unit $L^2$-norm, whose derivative vanishes at most on a countable subset of $[0,1]$.
+\begin{definition}[Identifiable Regime] We define the identifiable regime to involve latent synchronised processes $X\in\mathscr{S}$, warp maps $T\in\mathscr{T}$, and warped processes $\widetilde{X}(t)=X(T^{-1}(t))$, where: \begin{itemize} \item[(I1)] The synchronised process space is $\mathscr{S}=\{X\in C^1[0,1]: X(t)=\xi \varphi(t)\}$, for $\xi$ a real-valued random variable of finite variance and $\varphi\in C^{1}[0,1]$ is a deterministic function of unit $L^2$-norm, whose derivative vanishes at most on a countable subset of $[0,1]$.